 During the past week, all the students in the Primary and Middle school have participated in a bullying survey.
 This is a survey we do on a regular basis and it is anonymous unless the student nominates to identify themselves.
 The survey explores questions such as;

 - Please describe any incidents of physical bullying or persistent name-calling and verbal bullying over the last month?

 - Where do you feel the most unsafe at school?

 - Any other information the students may want to give related to making the College a “bullying free zone”

 Sometimes students do not report bullying incidents for fear that the situation may worsen rather than improve.
-This is very rarely borne out by the facts of the matter but nevertheless we have a long established way of reporting bullying anonymously through Connect.
+This is very rarely borne out by the facts of the matter but nevertheless, we have a long-established way of reporting bullying anonymously through Connect.
 This allows students to report incidents to either Mrs Vreeling or Mr Heyworth via email without identifying the sender.
-You will find this facility on Connect at;

 Mike Curtis, Principal